Up to 30% off Helix mattresses

 Heavy sleepers seeking reliable support and a no-sink sleep surface will love the twin XL Plank Firm by Brooklyn Bedding.
 This flippable mattress is perfect for sleepers seeking structure, stability, and long-term durability.
 During testing, its extra-firm side earned a 4 out of 5 or higher in edge support and cooling, making it ideal for sleepers who weigh 230 pounds or more.

 Mattress tester Sosha Lewis was impressed with the Plank’s edge support on its extra-firm side, awarding it a 4.4 out of 5 during testing.
-She was surprised at how secure she felt across all three sleeping positions as she lay on the perimeter of the Plank Firm.
+She was surprised at how stable she felt across all three sleeping positions as she lay on the perimeter of the Plank Firm.

 “I felt very supported on my side, back, and stomach,” Sosha said.
 “Usually, I feel more secure on my back and stomach when sleeping on the edge because I have more surface to work with.
 However, I felt secure on my side here, too.
 I had no fear of rolling out.”

 Folks with bigger bodies who are prone to overheating will also appreciate the Plank Firm’s exceptional temperature-regulating capabilities.
 Tester Riley Otis used a thermal gun to measure the surface temperature before and after lying on it for 5 minutes.
-After resting on the extra-firm side of the Plank Firm for this amount of time, Riley recorded a slight temperature increase of only 5 degrees.
+After resting on the extra-firm side of the Plank Firm for this amount of time, Riley recorded a slight increase of only 5 degrees.

 “I didn’t notice the Plank heating up too much when lying on it,” Riley said.
 “While I don’t think the bed feels particularly cool to the touch, it doesn’t feel stifling either.
 The temperature remained neutral overall; not too cool, not too hot.”